WoodyLinwc/pixel-fish-miner/pixel-fish-miner/AI_README.md

 - `plane` / `airplane` — Summons Supply Drop airplane (reusable, calls `setLastPlaneRequestTime`)
 - `migration` — Immediately starts the 20-second warning phase, then triggers a full migration event (reusable, good for testing the migration system)
+- `night` — Instantly jumps the day/night cycle to 19:00 (moon rising from left), then continues ticking normally (reusable, calls `setJumpToGameHour`)
+- `day` — Instantly jumps the cycle to 06:00 (sun rising from left), then continues ticking normally (reusable)

 **⚠️ Dangerous**: